bkowalecki/PokePrice/README.md

 ## FAQ and Common Problems

-(1) "When running 'npm start' I get a 'react-scripts not recognized' error" (SOLUTION) Run "npm install" to install react-scripts locally
+(1) "When running 'npm start' I get a 'react-scripts not recognized' error"
+> Run "npm install" to install react-scripts locally